Saber13110/frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Barcode scanning and proof of delivery

+The home page now offers quick actions to scan a barcode using the `@zxing/browser` library and to download a proof of delivery for a given tracking number.
+Use the **Scan Barcode** or **Obtain your proof** cards in the hero section to try these features.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.